JoacimWall/Visual-studio-multilingual-extension/README.md

 <img  width=“100” height="400" src="https://github.com/JoacimWall/Visual-studio-multilingual-extension/blob/main/Images/ExportAllFilePopUpDialog.png">

-Right-click one of the language files (AppResources.fr-FR.resx) and select "Export this .xx-x.resx file". then all rows with status 'New' or 'Need review' will be exported to the csv file.
+Right-click one of the language files (AppResources.fr-FR.resx) and select "Export this .xx-x.resx file".
+Then all rows with status 'New' or 'Need review' will be exported to the csv file.

 <img  width=“100” height="400" src="https://github.com/JoacimWall/Visual-studio-multilingual-extension/blob/main/Images/ExportFilePopUpDialog.png">

 ### Import of texts
-Right-click one of the csv language files (AppResources.fr-FR.resx.csv) and select "Import translation". then all rows with status 'Final' will be imported to the resx file that are in the same folder.
+Right-click one of the csv language files (AppResources.fr-FR.resx.csv) and select "Import translation". then all rows with status 'Final' will be imported to the resx file(AppResources.fr-FR.resx) that are in the same folder.

 <img  width=“100” height="400" src="https://github.com/JoacimWall/Visual-studio-multilingual-extension/blob/main/Images/ImportFilePopUpDialog.png">